Ohio Home Buying • Cincinnati Real Estate • 2026 Guide

 Inspections protect your future.
 Appraisals protect your investment.
 Skipping either is like buying a car without opening the hood.

-Cincinnati listing kitchen photo—reminder to keep inspection and appraisal contingencies in the Ohio purchase agreement.
+Cincinnati listing kitchen photo reminding buyers to keep inspection and appraisal contingencies in the Ohio purchase agreement

-If the home is in an HOA, you’re not just buying a property, you’re buying a rulebook.
+If the home is in an HOA, you are not just buying a property, you are buying a rulebook.

-The National Association of REALTORS encourages buyers to review HOA governing documents (CC&Rs, bylaws, rules/regulations) and also consider the HOA’s financial health because it can affect lending and quality of life.
+The National Association of REALTORS encourages buyers to review HOA governing documents, including CC&Rs, bylaws, and rules, and to consider the HOA’s financial health because it can affect lending and quality of life.

 HOA questions I want you asking: